 Smoking wood plays a role in the flavor and the color of the meat.
 It also forms a bark, or crust, on the meat.
 In general, mild woods are good for fish and poultry, medium fruit woods are best for poultry, or pork, and strong woods hold up against dark red meat flavors.
 The wood often comes as wood chunks, wood chips, or pellets-wood chunks allow a steady, slow release of smoke, while wood chips and pellets are quicker to smoke.

-In the end, you don't need to overly obsess about woods.
+In the end, you don't need to overly obsess about which wood you use for smoking.
 At my house, we usually smoke with apple wood because it's good for almost anything and it's the best wood for the job at hand.

 Sometimes I'll mix and match small amounts, but I usually make amazing barbecue just using apple.
-It's is so mild and all-purpose, it never takes over the meat and allows the meat's natural flavors to shine.
+The apple wood is so mild and all-purpose, it never takes over the meat, which allows the meat's natural flavors to shine.
 But, if you want to experiment, here's the lowdown on each wood and which meats each is best for.

 A Quick Note about Hardwoods and Softwoods

 Hardwoods (also known as deciduous trees) include fruit and nut woods.
-Their cell structures are compact, making them ideal for being a smoking woo.
-Softwoods (evergreen or coniferous trees) include pine, spruce, fir, hemlock, redwood, and cypress.
-These are airy woods that have more sap, making them pungent and burn fast.
+Their cell structures are compact, making them ideal for being a smoking wood.
+Softwoods (evergreen or coniferous trees) include pine, spruce, fir, hemlock, redwood and cypress.
+These are airy woods that have more sap, making them pungent and fast burning.
 They're not recommended for cooking.

 Alder has a subtle smoke flavor with a natural sweetness.
 This lighter wood is my first choice for smoking salmon, but it's great choice for any fish.
 It can also be used for poultry.